Skip to content

 git clone https://github.com/toolsetlink/upgradelink

-Adjust the following configuration files:
+Adjust the configuration file below

 development/docker-compose/upgradelink-admin-core/core-api.yaml